 When you travel north to Vermont in the spring you might feel as if you are going back in time.
 You get to watch the maple leaves unfurl and behold the daffodils–or the lilacs depending on the timing–again!
 Double medicine.
 So, if your forsythia is fading, come to Cornwall, Vermont.
 Ours is a-blaze.
-The cold weather in 2019 has allowed the whole performance to last even longer.
+The cold weather this year has allowed the whole performance to last even longer.
 Lucky us.

 Today they are looking scruffy as their real feathers come in.
 Next October we hope to serve our own colorful eggs.
 The chickens will be in the coop in June, devouring compostable table scraps, and helping us keep the gardens blooming.